boyugou/boyugou.github.io/index.md

 Currently, I'm working on autonomous GUI (web/mobile/desktop) agents.

-If you share any similar interests, feel free to email me to discuss ideas and potential collaboration.
+If you share any similar interests, feel free to email me or contact me through LinkedIn to discuss ideas and potential collaborations.